aarong/feedme-client/DEV.md

 - `transport.state()`

-  Allows the client to retrieve the current transport state.
+  Allows the client library to retrieve the current transport state.

   Returns `"disconnected"`, `"connecting"`, or `"connected"`.

 - `transport.connect()`

-  Allows the client to tell the transport to try to connect to the server.
+  Allows the client library to tell the transport to try to connect to the server.

   The transport state must become `connecting` and the `connecting` event must be emitted synchronously.